See also "Statistics".

 Geometry of embedded curves and surfaces, n-dimensional manifolds, tensors, Riemannian geometry.

 Along with quantum theory, general relativity is one of the central pillars of modern theoretical physics with wide-ranging implications for astrophysics and high energy physics.
 The essential idea is that gravitation is a manifestation of the curvature of spacetime rather than a force in the Newtonian sense.
 This course will provide students with a basic working understanding of general relativity and an introduction to important applications such as black holes and cosmology.
 Contents: review and geometric interpretation of special relativity, foundations of general relativity, linearized gravity and classical tests, black holes, cosmology.
-Note: this course is cross-listed as PHYS 4983.
-Credit cannot be obtained for both Math 4483 and PHYS 4983.
+Note: Credit cannot be obtained for both MATH 4483 and PHYS 4983.

 |MATH4503||Numerical Methods for Differential Equations||3 ch (3C)|